meltyourface/blank/posts/Mountaineering-expeditions/Eco-Friendly-Waste-Management-for-High-Altitude-Mountaineering/index.md

 ## High-Altitude Mountaineering Eco-Friendly Waste Management Plan

-Objective: To develop and implement a comprehensive waste management plan addressing unique challenges and requirements of remote mountain environments, aiming to minimize waste generation, promote efficient transport and disposal, and optimize waste-to-resource initiatives.
+**Objective**: To develop and implement a comprehensive waste management plan addressing unique challenges and requirements of remote mountain environments, aiming to minimize waste generation, promote efficient transport and disposal, and optimize waste-to-resource initiatives.

 ### I. Waste Reduction Measures
 1. Minimize packaging: Request supplies and food providers to use minimal and, if possible, biodegradable or reusable packaging.